Davis College of Business and Economics Academic Advising

 We know starting college is a lot to take in, so we have put together a list of our frequently asked questions by incoming freshman:

-The required math for the College of Business and Economics is Business Calculus.
-In order for new freshman to start with the correct math, they should take pre-calculus in high school and earn a C or higher.
+The required math for the Davis College of Business and Economics is Business Calculus.
+In order for new freshman to start with the correct math, they should take pre-calculus in high school and earn a "C" or higher.
 The advising center staff screens all new students to evaluate which math they need to be placed into upon starting Radford.